 Abrogate (abrogation) generally refers to the cancellation, annulment or repeal of either a law, right or formal agreement.

 In contract law, abrogate refers to the rescission or termination of a contract.
 A contract may be rescinded on the basis that the contract is void or voidable (due to vitiating factor such as misrepresentation or mistake) and parties are put back in their pre-contractual positions.
-Termination on the other hand arises in the circumstances where there is a breach of repudiation of a contract.
-At common law abrogate means the right to terminate for breach of contract will arise if a party breaches an essential term (condition) or a serious breach of a non-essential term (intermediate).
+Termination on the other hand arises in the circumstances where there is a breach or repudiation of a contract.
+At common law, abrogate means the right to terminate for breach of contract.
+This right will arise if a party breaches an essential term (condition) or commits a serious breach of a non-essential term (intermediate).